 Many times you’ll hear people say that the average funeral costs around $6,000.
 However, that estimate is based on a price survey taken several years ago.
 Funeral prices, like everything else, have increased with inflation.

 Today, the average North American traditional funeral costs between $7,000 and $10,000.
 This price range includes the services at the funeral home, burial in a cemetery, and the installation of a headstone.
 While cremation is gaining in popularity, the traditional funeral is still the most popular manner for disposing of the deceased.

-It’s important to notes that funeral prices vary considerably between funeral homes and geographic areas of the country, here is a reasonable “ballpark” estimate of the main costs that are involved:
+It’s important to notes that funeral prices vary considerably between funeral homes and geographic areas of the country,

 - fee for the funeral director’s services: $1,500